-- 4 Moderate temperature sensitivity - 5 - - 6 Extreme temperature sensitivity leading to avoidance (even if only one or two foods) - 55.
-Over the past month have you been particularly sensitive to the texture or feel of food?
-If so, which foods, drinks, or textures/consistencies?
-Have you had difficulty eating foods that have different textures mixed together (e.g., pasta with sauce; sandwiches)?

-- 0 No sensitivity to texture/consistency
+- 0 No temperature sensitivity

 - 1 -

-- 2 Some sensitivity to certain textures/consistencies
+- 2 Mild temperature sensitivity

-- 3-
+- 3 -

-- 4 Moderate sensitivity to certain textures/consistencies
+- 4 Moderate temperature sensitivity

 - 5 -

-- 6 Extreme sensitivity to certain textures/consistencies (e.g., resulting in gagging/choking or leading to complete avoidance)
+- 6 Extreme temperature sensitivity leading to avoidance (even if only one or two foods)

-- 56. Over the past month, has the smell of food been important to you in deciding whether to eat it?
+55. Over the past month, has your child demonstrated any particular sensitivity to the texture or consistency of food?
+If so, which drinks, foods, or textures/consistencies?
+Has he/she had difficulty eating foods that have multiple components mixed together (e.g., pasta with sauce; sandwiches)?
 Rating:

-- 0 Never
+0 - No sensitivity to texture/consistency

 - 1 -

-- 2 For some foods
+- 2 Some sensitivity to certain textures/consistencies

 - 3 -

-- 4 For most foods
+- 4 Moderate sensitivity to certaintextures/consistencies

 - 5 -

+6 - Extreme sensitivity to certain textures/consistencies (e.g., resulting in gagging/choking or leading to complete avoidance)

+56. Over the past month, do you think that sensitivity to the smell of food has been important to your child in deciding whether to eat it?

+0 - Never 1 - 2 - For some foods 3 - 4 - For most foods 5 -

-- 6 For all foods without exception (smells all foods before eating)
+6 - For all foods without exception (smells all foods before eating)

 Note: Probe with extra question.
-For example, do you have to smell food before you decide whether to eat it?
+For example, does your child have to smell food before he/she decides whether to eat it?

-57. Over the past month, have you been put off food if it doesn't look "right" (e.g., burnt ends of chips/fries, broken biscuits/cookies)?
+57. Over the past month, has your child been particularly sensitive to the appearance of food that doesn't look "right" (e.g., burnt ends of chips/fries, broken biscuits/cookies)?

-- 0 Not sensitive to the appearance of food
+0 - Not sensitive to the appearance of food

 - 1 -

 - 2 Sensitive to the appearance of some foods

-- з -
+- 3 -

-- 4 Sensitive to the appearance of most foods

-- 5 -
+- 4 Sensitive to the appearance of most foods - 5 -

-- 6- Extremely sensitive to the appearance of food (e.g., it must look "just right" before eating)
+6 - Extremely sensitive to the appearance of food (e.g., it must look "just right" before eating)